fnareoh/DTW/framed_DTW/src/frameDTW/README.md

-In the matrix a bloc is defined by a a^height x b^width letters to be compared
+In the matrix a bloc is defined by a run in P of lenght height and a run of T of length width.

-k bounds the computations.
-This is a maximal value.
+The integer k is a threshold for the DTW distance.

-Computations of a specific block is in O(max(k, height + width)).(Garance: shouldn't it be min ?)
+The border of a block is computed in O(max(k, height + width)) time.(Garance: shouldn't it be min ?)

 Cf Paper: Kuszmaul https://arxiv.org/pdf/1904.09690.pdf